polystat/py2eo/README.md

 ## How do we project Python to EOLang

-After we performed a deep reliminary analysis of the [python language](https://docs.python.org/3.8/reference/) and [EOlang](https://github.com/objectionary/eo) we determined the subset of Python features (listed in this section) for implementing together with full list of restrictions to made design decisions that are illustrated with the following examples of translation projections.
+We analized [python language](https://docs.python.org/3.8/reference/) and [EOlang](https://github.com/objectionary/eo) to determine the subset of Python features, corresponding restriction, design decisions that are explained within translation projections examples in this section.

 > Here we reference to the [python language reference version 3.8.1](https://docs.python.org/3.8/reference/) and are following the order of presentaion prodosed there.